 Inhibiting factor Extent to which it applies Not having a valid NEON compiler license.
-You require a valid NEON compiler license to generate NEON instructions.
+You might require a valid NEON compiler license to generate NEON instructions, depending on your compiler version.
+RVCT 3.1 or later, and ARM Compiler 4.1, require a valid NEON compiler license.
+ARM Compiler 5.01 and later do not require a separate NEON compiler license.
 Source code without loops.
 Automatic vectorization involves loop analysis.
 Without loops, automatic vectorization cannot apply.
 Target processor.
 The target processor (cpu) must have NEON capability if NEON instructions are to be generated.
 For example, Cortex-A7, Cortex-A8, Cortex-A9, or Cortex-A15.
 Floating-point code.
 Vectorization of floating-point code does not always occur automatically.
 For example, loops that require re-association only vectorize when compiled withfpmode fast. no_vectorize by default.
-By default, generation of NEON vector instructions directly from C or C++ code is disabled, and must be enabled withvectorize. -0time not specified. -0time must be specified to reduce execution time and enable loops to vectorize. -0num not set high enough.
+By default, generation of NEON vector instructions directly from C or C++ code is disabled, and must be enabled withvectorize. -Otime not specified. -0time must be specified to reduce execution time and enable loops to vectorize. -0num not set high enough.
 The optimization level you set must be -02 or -03.
 Loops do not vectorize at -00 or -01.
 Risk of incorrect results.
 If there is a risk of an incorrect result, vectorization is not applied where that risk occurs.
 You might have to manually tune your code to make it more suitable for automatic vectorization.
 Earlier manual optimization attempts.
 Automatic vectorization can be impeded by earlier manual optimization attempts.
 For example, manual loop unrolling in the source code, or complex array accesses.
 No vector access pattern.
 If variables in a loop lack a vector access pattern, the compiler cannot automatically vectorize the loop.
 Data dependencies between different iterations of a loop.
 Where there is a possibility of the use and storage of arrays overlapping on different iterations of a loop, there is a data dependency problem.
 A loop cannot be safely vectorized if the vector order of operations can change the results, so the compiler leaves the loop in its original form or only partially vectorizes the loop.
-Memory hierarchy.
-Performing relatively few arithmetic operations on large data sets retrieved from main memory is limited by the memory bandwidth of the system.
-Most processors are relatively unbalanced between memory bandwidth and processor capacity.
-This can adversely affect the automatic vectorization process.